gregpriday/copy-tree/docs/workflows/business-plans.md

         >   "Using Deep Research, what are the key security and compliance considerations for businesses operating in [your industry/niche]?
 Analyze the relevant regulations (e.g., GDPR, HIPAA, CCPA) and identify best practices for ensuring data privacy and security."

 3. **Execute Deep Research:**
-    *   Submit your queries to Gemini Deep Research using the `/research` command in the Gemini web interface.
+    *   Submit your queries to Gemini Deep Research using the Deep Research feature in the Gemini web interface.

 4. **Organize Research Findings:**
-    *   **Create Google Docs:** For each research topic, create a dedicated Google Doc to store the raw output from Gemini Deep Research.
+    *   **Create Google Docs:** For each research topic, open the research result as a Google Doc from the Gemini interface.
     *   **Export to Markdown:** Export each Google Doc as a Markdown file.
     *   **Save in `research` directory:** Place the Markdown files within the `research` folder of your project directory (e.g., `research/market-analysis.md`, `research/competitor-analysis.md`, `research/technology-trends.md`).